BautiSLC/dataminer-docs-connectors/connector/doc/Hikvision_DS-9664NI-M8_NVR.md

 ### Prerequisites

-- **User Credentials** are required for authencation of the HTTP calls.
+- **User credentials** are required for authentication of the HTTP calls.